 — Liam Fitzpatrick, senior editor, TIME

-I’ve also broadcast on BBC’s ‘Excess Baggage’, and the BBC’s ‘From Our Own Correspondent’ and, most recently, Woman’s Hour (around 11 minutes into the programme).
+I’ve also broadcast on BBC’s ‘Excess Baggage’, the BBC’s ‘From Our Own Correspondent’ and, most recently, Woman’s Hour (around 11 minutes into the programme).

-After completing a masters degree in history I pursued a varied career that included working in a medieval castle, protecting historic buildings and leading walking trips in Europe and the Middle East, before giving in to my nomadic and creative instincts to become a full-time travel writer.
+After completing a masters degree in medieval history I pursued a varied career that included working in a Cumbrian castle, protecting historic buildings and leading walking trips in Europe and the Middle East, before giving in to my nomadic and creative instincts to become a full-time travel writer.

-I enjoy writing about independent and ethical travel, and in recent years have specialised in the Middle East region where I’ve travelled widely.
+I enjoy writing about independent and ethical travel, and before the recent civil wars specialised in the Middle East where I’ve travelled widely.
 I’ve been described as “that rare beast – a travel writer with a conscience who sees beyond the 5-star to the country behind,” and in 2011 and 2012 was runner-up in the Virgin Responsible Tourism awards, in the category Best in Responsible Tourism Writing.

 In December 2016 I completed a PhD in Creative Writing at Reading University, focusing on travel writing, part of which I forms my first book, The Country of Larks: A Chiltern Journey.
 I also teach on Bath Spa University’s MA in Travel & Nature Writing.